Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 But in general, when you think something could be two smaller tests instead of one longer one, choose the smaller tests.

-Ideally, our test has one (or very few) assert statements.
+Ideally, our test has one or only a few assert statements.
 One technique that can help with this is to create classes for *Expecteds*.
 An expected is a helper class that allows you to verify a number of conditions in one go.
 Often we'll have a number of conditions that we need to verify over and over in many tests.
 Taking